rubienr-kbd/parametric-model/README.md

 what works yet
 * planar key placement
+* non planar key placement (simple key translation is possible)
-* key slots with undercut (for example Gateron switches)
+* key slots with undercut (for Gateron switches)
 * naive gap filler in between keys
 * script can be loaded with cq-editor for debugging (provides a fast result; for development)
+* script can be run standalone
 * script can export to STEP file format (rather slow; the exported file can be loaded with FreeCAD for refinement)
+* multiple configs/layouts possible

 what doesn't work now
-* planar face is not filled completely
+* key orientation (simple rotation to change direction the key dish shows)
+* key rotation (rotation around its own Z-axis; i.e. for additional thumb keys)
+* no walls
+* no baseplate
-* no walls, no baseplate, basically nothing except of the planar keys
+* basically nothing except of the planar slots for key switches
-* multiple configs/layouts

 what is the aim
-* highly configurable layout: ISO, ANSI, size (full, no numpad, no arrow keys)
+* configurable layout: ISO, ANSI, size (full, no numpad, no arrow keys)
-* split and non planar should be realize-able~~~~
+* split keyboard and non planar layouts should be realize-able

 what are non-aims
 * sophisticated key cap modelling (the key is a simple extruded base, tapered on top)